Klipper3d/klipper/docs/Config_Reference.md

 #step_pulse_duration:
 ```
 See [stepper](#stepper) section for more information on the regular
 stepper parameters.
-The `kinematics` parameter defines how the stepper
+The `carriages` parameter defines how the stepper
 affects the motion of the carriages.
 For example, `x+y` indicates that
 the motion of the stepper in the positive direction by the distance `d`
 moves the carriages `x` and `y` by the same distance `d` in the positive